Second Baby Registry: What to Reuse, What to Replace, What to Skip

 Do I really need a registry for my second baby?

-It's not a necessity, but it's smart.
-Your second registry can be highly curated, focusing on seasonal needs, upgrades, or items for two children.
-It helps guide gift-givers toward practical items you'll actually use, rather than duplicates or items you already own.
+Not strictly, but it's smart.
+A second registry can be tightly curated — seasonal items, gear for two kids, or genuine upgrades.
+It steers gift-givers toward things you'll actually use rather than duplicates of what you already own.

 How do I decide which of my first baby's items to reuse?

-Inspect everything for wear and tears.
-For safety-critical items like car seats and crib mattresses, replace if there's any doubt about expiry or condition.
-For swings, carriers, or high chairs, if they're clean, functional, and haven't been recalled, they're good to reuse.
+Inspect everything for wear and check the Health Canada recall database.
+Replace safety-critical items like car seats and crib mattresses if there's any doubt about condition or expiry.
+Swings, carriers, and high chairs are fine to reuse if they're clean, functional, and recall-free.

 What are some absolute must-replacements for a second baby?

-Car seats (check manufacture date) and breast pump parts (membranes, tubing) for hygiene are paramount.
-Also replace any crib mattress over five years old or showing significant wear, for your baby's safety and comfort.
+Car seats past their manufacture expiry or involved in any collision, and breast pump parts (membranes, tubing) for hygiene.
+Also replace any crib mattress over five years old or showing visible wear.

 Should I register for clothes for a second baby?